-Of the amounts received from the City, \$2,000,000 relates to payment on the note receivable related to the 5th Street School that was used to fund Agency projects and operations.
-The \$2,100,000 recorded in the debt service fund relates to an Interlocal Agreement with the City and the Smith Center for the Performing Arts, (see Note 9c).
-The City also provided \$21,615,000 for improvements on the Fremont Street Experience Celestial Canopy over the Pedestrian Mall.
-The Agency also received \$120,000 from the State of Nevada as a pass through for a business attraction incentive fee for Take Two of Nevada.
+During the year ended June 30, 2019, all intergovernmental revenues were received from the City.
+The \$4,500,000 recorded in the debt service fund relates to an Interlocal Agreement with the City and the Smith Center for the Performing Arts, (see Note 8c).
+The City also provided \$4,595,124 for improvements on the Fremont Street Experience Celestial Canopy over the Pedestrian Mall and \$1,521,264 related to payment on a note receivable related to the 5th Street School, which are recorded in the General Fund.

-9. Commitments and contingent liabilities
+8. Commitments and contingent liabilities